MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-entity-lookup.md

 ## Use a lookup field in an app
 If you [create an app automatically](data-platform-create-app.md) from an entity that contains a lookup field, it appears as a **Drop down** control that contains data from the **Title** field of the referred entity.

-## Delete a record with lookup field
+## Delete a record with a lookup field
 If entity A has a lookup field to entity B:

 - You can delete any record in entity A without restriction.